David P. Barash

 David P. Barash (born 1946) is professor of psychology emeritus at the University of Washington.
 He has written, edited or co-authored 40 books, including ones on human aggression, peace studies, and the sexual behavior of animals and people.
 He received his bachelor's degree in biology from Harpur College, Binghamton University, and a Ph.D. in zoology from University of Wisconsin–Madison in 1970.
 He taught at the State University of New York at Oneonta and then accepted a permanent position at the University of Washington.

 Works

 His book Natural Selections: Selfish Altruists, Honest Liars and Other Realities of Evolution is based on articles in the Chronicle of Higher Education.

 Madame Bovary's Ovaries: a Darwinian look at literature, a popular but serious presentation of Darwinian literary criticism, was jointly written with his daughter, Nanelle Rose Barash.
 He has also written over 230 scholarly articles and is a fellow of the American Association for the Advancement of Science.
-He has also received other honors.

-Barash is working with his wife and fellow anti-nuclear activist, Judith Eve Lipton, on a book that analyzes and criticizes nuclear deterrence.